References and Recommendation Letters

 1. E-mail me to ask.
 I may want to speak with you.
 We can coordinate via e-mail.
 Or I may decide that I know you well enough that a meeting is not necessary.
 I reserve the right to try and talk you out of law or business school.

-2. Once we confirm that I am writing you a letter, send me a follow up e-mail with many, many specifics about what we have done together.
+2. Once we confirm that I am writing you a letter, send me a follow up e-mail with a bullet list of many, many specifics about what we have done together.
 What course(s) have you taken?
 When did you take it?
-What grade did you get?
-What class positions did you volunteer for?
-Did I ever highlight your work for the class?
 What did you do your final project on?
 And so on.
 The more details you give me, the better your letter will be.
 Do not rely on me to remember your work.

 3. Be as complete and straightforward as possible, even if you think your grade for the course was bad or your final project unimpressive.
 I will use my judgment to craft the letter to maximize your chances of getting the position.

 4. The most important part of this e-mail is your description of your final project.
 Write a full paragraph or two, with complete sentences and flowing prose.
-I won’t just copy/paste all your words, but the better your reporting, the better my letter will be.
 Do not count on me to remember anything.

 And that is it!
 (But note that I will update this post over time.)
 I am always happy to help out my students, however I can.